alaasamameer/UtuVox/README.md

 ## Overview
 Chat Messenger with File Sharing **for educational purposes** is a multi-user, multi-room chat application developed in Python using socket programming and SQLite.
 This application enables real-time communication, allowing users to create and join chat rooms, exchange messages, and share files.

 The project features server-client architecture with user authentication, admin controls, persistent chat history, and file storage capabilities.
-It serves as an educational tool, showcasing key programming concepts such as networking, multithreading, database management, and file handling.
+It serves as an **educational tool**, showcasing key programming concepts such as networking, multithreading, database management, and file handling.

 ---